Thursday, November 9, 2023

 1970s

 Our only world was spread over space, a stretch of road to be pedaled on a bike, or a field of tall grass full of green leafhoppers, or the darker, uneven soil of a forest, where we buried coins and effigies.
 We communicated with shouts or things thrown, competed in speed or the height one could climb a tree.
-Withdrawn from the open spaces, the cave of one’s “room”.
-In the “living room” below, a skin of rough, overcolored pixels hung down the front of an electric box.
+Withdrawn from the open spaces, the cave of one's room.
+In the “living room” below, a film of rough, overcolored pixels hung down the front of an electric box.

 1980s

 Our only world drew its lines crisscross over roads and county highways, always the same roads and highways, cassette tapes and CDs strewn, half shy girls willing by the lake, but not fully willing.
-We communicated through hair styles and beer buzz, our “rooms” become temporary cells for mulling and fury and carefully hidden baggies of pot.
+We communicated through hair styles and beer buzz, our rooms become temporary cells for mulling and fury and carefully hidden baggies of pot.

 1990s